swchin/Projects/README.md

 -- Basic handling of SQL and Pandas Techniques to gain insight onto the movie datasets.

 3) Tableau PROJECT
--- Interactive dashboard to see the total sales, total profits, each subcategory sales and profits, top and bottom N sales by states.
+a) Samples Superstore dataset -- Interactive dashboard to see the total sales, total profits, each subcategory sales and profits, top and bottom N sales by states.
    Please enter N (an integer value) to see the top N and bottom N states ranked by sales.
    The dashboard is interactive and can be filtered by years.
+b) Telco Churn Dataset - These are the visualizations of churn dataset.
+There are many variables.
+Therefore, I created an interactive drop down menu to see the number of customers churned for each of the variables.